| | Other VolunteersHere are some of the other volunteers who work hard to

 747s in Australia in 1994 and snow-skiing since he was 14, although

 there was a gap of 20 years before he took it up again).
+He obtained his pilot's license at age 17 and starting instructing

 at age 21, which he discovered is a major love.
 He continues to

 instruct on most types of airplanes, from Tiger Moth to Boeing 747.
+Jeremy lived and worked in Africa (Nigeria) for three years flying

 an executive jet (Hawker Siddely 125), first as Co-Pilot and then